Exirel/djangoes/docs/djangoes.rst

    :maxdepth: 2

    djangoes/backends
+   djangoes/handlers
    djangoes/test

 .. py:data:: connections

-   Module-level attribute, instance of :class:`ConnectionHandler`.
+   Module-level attribute, instance of :class:`~.handlers.connections.ConnectionHandler`.

    It can be considered as a singleton: it is the default connections handler to use with :mod:`djangoes`.
 It is instantiated at import with the default